Criminal Justice Inspires Future Prosecutor

 As a real estate agent and property manager, Diane Chang ’17 enrolled in Loyola Law School’s Evening Division intending to become a real estate litigator.
 Once she got to law school, “that’s when everything changed.”
 Now her goal is criminal prosecution.

-As a participant in Loyola’s Hobbs District Attorney Clinic, Chang is a certified law clerk with the Los Angeles County District Attorney’s Target Crimes Division, in the Child Abduction Unit and with the Compton branch office.
+As a participant in Loyola’s Poehls/Hobbs District Attorney Practicum, Chang is a certified law clerk with the Los Angeles County District Attorney’s Target Crimes Division, in the Child Abduction Unit and with the Compton branch office.
 As a certified clerk, she can prosecute some of her own cases under the supervision of a seasoned deputy DA.